nipunthathsara/ballerina-observability-guide/README.md

 NOTE: You may need to add `store` index pattern to kibana visualization tool to create a log visualization.

-- Kibana log visualization for parallel service orchestration sample
+- Kibana log visualization for Ballerina observability guide sample

      ![logging screenshot](images/logging-screenshot.png "Kibana UI")